xyproto/sealion/README.md

 * If a description in `time.conf` contains `%m`, it will be replaced with the number of minutes left when outputting the message.
 * If the `TERM` environment variable contains `color`, the output message will be in color.

+## For watching the notifications continuously

+Simple case:

+    watch pmsg

+For watching the notifications continuously in a terminal window (updated every 5 seconds, no title, highlighted diff):

+    watch --color --differences --no-title --interval 5 pmsg

 ## General Info

 * Version: 0.7